 Following the proposals set out by Boris Johnson, the new system will come into effect in October 2023 and be as follows:

-• Savings of less than £20,000 – receive full state funding and therefore not need to pay for any care
+- Savings of less than £20,000 – receive full state funding and, therefore, do not need to pay for any care

 Alongside these changes to the savings thresholds, a cap of £86,000 is being placed on the amount an individual must self-fund towards their social care costs.
-This is the maximum that someone can be forced to pay during their lifetime.
-After paying £86,000, all social care costs will be state funded.
+This is the maximum someone can be forced to pay during their lifetime.
+After paying £86,000, all social care costs will be state-funded.
 This will apply to those commencing care from October 2023 onwards.

 How will all this be paid for?